Page Contents

 Self-guided cycling in Portugal is ideal if you’re looking to be flexible and customise your N2 experience.

-Our self-guided N2 cycling tour can be completed over six to eight days and features a loose daily itinerary with an N2 route map and destination accommodation for you to reach however you choose.
-We can also create custom trips that add more days and stops to the itinerary.
+A self-guided N2 cycling tour can be completed over as many days as you would like and features a loose daily itinerary with an N2 route map and destination accommodation for you to reach.

 On a self-guided tour you manage your own time and can be flexible on your journey, choosing which places you’ll visit along the way.